gooddaymorgan/gooddaymorgan/README.md

 # Good Day, I'm Morgan!🌼

 My name is Morgan.
-I'm currently studying to become a fullstack developer.
+I'm currently studying to become a front-end developer.
 I'm currently in my final semester of school, and I'll be fully graduated in March!

 ## A Little About Me...

-- 🔭 I’m currently working on <b>databases + Javascript + learning Git! </b>
+- Programmer with a background in digital design
+- Languages: Javascript, HTML, CSS, JSON, Bootstrap
+- Learning: (More) Javascript, Databases, Version Control

 ### Projects